calico-g/sublime-translator/README.md

 * the file which is being written to is hard-coded as '/Users/calico//cx/CXROR/config/locales/en.yml', needs to changed to whatever the local language file is.

+* you may also have to have the AAAPackageDev packages installed in your sublime.

 to use:

 1. go to the file you want to translate